Modifying cultural coastal public space….

-With special thanks to artist and cherished team member of Satellietgroep Lotte Bosman, Bert van der Valk (Deltares) and Janneke van Bergen (TU Delft) for their insightful comments, to all team and board members of Satellietgroep since 2006, the artists, designers, students, pupils, visitors, local and scientific experts, partners and funding organizations who engaged with the programs and made these pioneering adventures possible. www.satellietgroep.nl
+With special thanks to artist and team member of Satellietgroep Lotte Bosman, Bert van der Valk (geologist, Deltares) and Janneke van Bergen (TU Delft) for their insightful comments, to all team- and board-members of Satellietgroep since 2006, the artists, designers, students, pupils, visitors, local and scientific experts, partners and funding organizations who engaged with the programs and made these pioneering adventures possible. www.satellietgroep.nl

 Image 1: Zandmotor, The Dutch are masters in disguising a cultural landscape as a natural one.
 We tend to design, construct, reconstruct nature to fit our needs, quote and photo Jacqueline Heerema.

 Image 2: Public Expedition Zandmotor#2: Cultural Geology, March 2015, photo Theun Karelse.